 There are many renewable sources which were used before the advent of unrenewable chemical fertilizers in farming.
 Organic farming and gardens rely on them.
-They include manure and compost from farm and animal waste, fish- and blood-meal from factory wastes, bird and bat guano, marine kelp and mulch according to SFGate.
+They include manure and compost from farm and animal waste, fish- and blood-meal from factory wastes, bird and bat guano, marine kelp.

 This popular alternative source of energy includes waste biomass, bioenergy crops like wheat switch grass, poplar, and miscanthus, and from methane production from landfills or animal waste.
 Biogas and bioethanol can also be derived from biomass and energy crops.